-As part of a recent customer service request, the Company will be required to construct two short 138 kV line extensions to connect the Company's Sifford 138 kV Station (PUCO Case No. 21-0860-EL-BLN - scheduled for automatic approval on September 24, 2021) to the Company's existing West Lancaster-Bixby 138 kV line located near Lancaster, Ohio.
-The line extensions are required to provide looped service to Sifford Station which will provide electric service to the customer.
-The line extensions will involve the installation of two single circuit 138 kV lines between the existing West Lancaster-Bixby 138 kV line to the proposed Sifford station.
-The customer has requested an in-service date by July 2022 for the initial load.
+As part of a recent customer service request, the Company will be required to construct two short 138 kV tie lines to connect AEP Ohio Transmission Company's, Inc. Sifford 138 kV Station (PUCO Case No. 21-0860-EL-BLN - scheduled for automatic approval on September 24, 2021) to a customer owned station located near Lancaster, Ohio.
+The circuits will provide service to the customer's first phase of their build out and will serve approximately 100 MW of initial load (ultimate load is potentially 300 MW at the site).
+In addition, Ohio Power Company will serve the customer via several short 138 kV line extensions to new customer-owned stations on the customer's property, which will be filed under separate cover as the customer's load increases.
+The tie lines will involve the installation of two separate single circuit 138 kV structures between the proposed Sifford Station and customer station.
+The customer has requested an inservice date from AEP Ohio by July 2022 for the initial load.

-Failure to move forward with the proposed Project will result in the Company's inability to serve the customer's load expectations and thereby jeopardize the customer's plans in the area (potentially 300MW peak).
+Failure to move forward with the proposed project will result in the Company's inability to serve the customer's load expectations and thereby jeopardize the customer's plans in the area (potentially 300MW peak).

-The need and solution for this supplemental project was presented and reviewed with stakeholders the February 17, 2021 and May 21, 2021 PJM SRRTEP meeting (\$2527).
-This Project was included in a supplement to the Company's 2021 Long Term Forecast Report, filed in Case No. 21-1501-EL-FOR on July 13, 2021, on page 16 (See Appendix B).
+The need and solution for this supplemental project was presented and reviewed with stakeholders the February 17, 2021 and May 21, 2021 PJM SRRTEP meeting (s2527).
+This Project was included in a supplement to the Company's 2021 Long Term Forecast Report, filed in Case No. 21-1501-EL-FOR on July 13, 2021, on page 16.
+(See Appendix B).